xray-forge/xray-16-types/docs/plugins/strip.md

 ﻿# strip Plugin

-`xray16/plugins/strip` removes selected constructs from TypeScriptToLua output.
+Use `xray16/plugins/strip` to remove selected constructs from TypeScriptToLua output.

 Use it to keep release Lua smaller and to erase imports that only exist for TypeScript typing.
 The plugin reads its options from the `luaPlugins` entry.